JayLangfordGitHub/DeepSpaceImageAnalyser/README.md

 # Deep Space Image Analyzer

-SETU BSc (Hons) in Applied Computing (Cloud &amp; Networks) Year 2 Semester 2 Data Structures &amp; Algorithms 2 Assignment 1 94%
+SETU BSc (Hons) in Computer Science (Cloud &amp; Networks) Year 2 Semester 2 Data Structures &amp; Algorithms 2 Assignment 1 94%

 Analyse the stars in your deep space images with precision and ease.
 Built with JavaFX, this tool provides a comprehensive analysis of stars in any given image.